0Daxx/frontEnd/README.md

-# frontEnd
+# StudySync
-My FrontEnd Projects , UI clones etc
+My FrontEnd Project StudySync is a UI clone of codehelp.in ( by Love Babbar ) along with some changes by Only using HTML , CSS , Javascript.